 Small scale anaerobic digestion is a wide ranging term, and can be taken as the description for all anaerobic digestion plants in sizes ranging from a single dwelling, up to a community digester.
-We think that most people would agree that farm digesters in the developed nations would usually fall into the “large scale” category.
+We think that most people would agree that large farm digesters in the developed nations would usually fall into the “large scale” category.
 But, in the area of “small-scale” there is scope for much wider use of anaerobic digestion.
 So, in this article we report upon a new type of smaller scale AD Plant that seems to be emerging.

 We are featuring small-scale anaerobic digestion plants, installed at the back of supermarkets.
 These can be very environmentally sustainable, and may be hardly noticed by the public.
 To have one now operating in Portugal, with no doubt more to follow, is a big step forward for supermarket biogas production.